 Timing is very important with this motion; therefore, it is a good idea to works with an experienced immigration attorney to make sure you comply with all the filing deadlines.
 The deadlines will vary based on your individual case.

-Our attorneys at Sam Shihab & Associates, located in Dublin, Ohio and Irving, Texas, can help you review your H-1B case and work with you to assess your eligibility to file a motion to reopen your denied H-1B petition.
+Our attorneys at Shihab Burke, LLC, Attorneys At Law, located in Dublin, Ohio and Irving, Texas, can help you review your H-1B case and work with you to assess your eligibility to file a motion to reopen your denied H-1B petition.

 Contact us today!